 While Datadog collects standard Lambda metrics emitted from CloudWatch, tracking custom metrics gives you insight into actions or performance indicators that are unique to your use case and application.
 For example, you can instrument your functions to report metrics for actions such as customer logins, video plays, or completed purchases.
 These custom metrics allow you to rapidly identify any business-impacting issues in your serverless applications, which you can then troubleshoot using Lambda logs and distributed tracing in Datadog’s new Cloud Functions view.

 To add the Datadog Layer, navigate to the Lambda function that you want to instrument in the AWS console.

 Click on “Layers” on the main page of your function.

 Scroll down, and click on “Provide a layer version ARN.”
-Enter an ARN of the following form, providing your desired region and Python version (e.g.
+Enter an ARN in the format described in the Lambda integration documentation.

 Navigate to the “Environment Variables” section of your function and set two environment variables: